pblack/docs/content/deployment/hosting-on-amazon-s3.md

 * * *

 *   You will be brought to a list of your users.
 Click on your newly created user.
-*   Click on the "Perimissions" tab and then on "Inline Policies"
+*   Click on the "Permissions" tab and then on "Inline Policies"

 * * *